 Across the state, museums face tough decisions about what they can offer and how they serve.
-With federal funding cuts and uncertain government support at all levels, it's harder than ever to do more with less.
+At this moment, it’s more important than ever to come together, share our stories, and show why museums matter.

 That’s where Texas Museums Together comes in.